The Best Insurance for Electricians & Electrical Contractors

 To review Nationwide’s offerings and pricing, shoppers can start a quote online but must speak with an agent to purchase a policy.
 This makes the shopping process somewhat more cumbersome for Nationwide than for other insurers that allow both quoting and purchasing online.
 Nationwide does offer multi-policy discounts, though, so when speaking to an agent it is worthwhile to ask if you’re eligible for any cost-saving opportunities.

 Nationwide carries strong marks on several major measures of customer reputation.
-Nationwide placed third for small insurance carriers in the most recent J.D.
-Power customer satisfaction rating, with a score of 854—just two points outside of first place.
+Nationwide’s J.D.
+Power customer satisfaction rating has a score of 695 as of the 2025 study.
 The carrier is A+ rated with the Better Business Bureau and has been BBB-accredited since 1955, meeting the Bureau’s highest standards for honesty and integrity in business.
-And in NAIC’s complaint index, Nationwide’s overall index score is 0.92, just below the national median—though a score of 3.39 for commercial liability claims may be a flag for some business owners.
+And in NAIC’s complaint index, Nationwide’s recent performance shows an index of 1.32 for liability claims and 2.30 for property claims—both above the national median of 1.0, which may be a flag for some business owners.

 Nationwide also brings good financial resources.
-Nationwide holds AM Best’s second highest rating of A+ (Excellent), while Moody’s offers an A1 rating, and S&P grades Nationwide at an A+.
+Nationwide holds AM Best’s second-highest rating of A+ (Superior) as of 2026, while Moody’s offers an A2 rating and S&P grades Nationwide at an A+ after a 2026 affirmation.
 The carrier also ranks in the top 10 insurers for commercial premiums written according to the Insurance Information Institute, providing more evidence both of Nationwide’s popularity in the market and its financial resources.
+The market share of Nationwide, as of 2025, is 2.07%.

 Nationwide is a good all-around pick for a variety of reasons, including a wide array of coverage, a good reputation, and financial strength.
 But some of Nationwide’s policy offerings—like commercial auto, commercial property, and surety bonds—stand out as particularly strong, which may make Nationwide a good pick for rounding out coverage if you’ve got some risks covered elsewhere.
 We particularly think Nationwide is Best for Surety Bonds due to its nationwide availability and ability to provide surety bonds to businesses of all sizes.